johan-uribe21/facialRecognition/README.md

 This application uses machine learning to detect faces in user provided images.
 The application features a RESTful API backend built with Node.js, and a PostgreSQL database used to securely store user information.
 User passwords are stored security using bcrypt hashing.

+## Instructions:

+Login/Registration: Upon opening the application, the user is brought to the login page.
+If the user is new, then the user must click on the ‘Register’ link on the upper-right-hand corner of the screen.
+The user must register using their name, email, and a password.
+When the user clicks the submit button, the user information is transferred via a POST request to a REST api I built using Node.js and Express.
+The server receives the POST request, uses the bcrypt library to create a hash of the password, then stores the name, email and password-hash in a PostgreSQL database I have running on Heroku.
+The password-hash keeps the user information secure in the event of a server breach.

+Main-Page: After registering, the user is brought to the main screen where the instructions for the application are listed.
+Users may paste an image url, such as https://media.coindesk.com/uploads/2017/01/rock-climbing-e1483475838567.jpg , into the input box located in the middle of the screen.
+After pressing the “Detect” button, the image is displayed below the input box, and a blue box is automatically drawn around the first human face in the picture.
+This is achieved through a fetch request to the Clarifai API, which uses a machine learning algorithm to detect human faces.
+The Clarifai API returns the coordinates of any detected faces, which the application uses to draw the face-detection-box around the face.
+Each time a user hits the “detect” button, the count of humans identified by the user is incremented by one.

+When the user is done testing the application with different images, the user may then sign-out.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).